eyedeekay/firefox.profile.i2p/README.md

   0. Install the Firefox web browser.
 You can download it from [Mozilla's web site](https://www.mozilla.org/en-US/firefox/new/).
+    *Alternatively, if you're using the latest testing version of the profile,* *it will use a Tor Browser if one is found in a default location.*
   1. Download the i2p Firefox profile installer, install-i2pbrowser.exe, from
     [This releases page](https://github.com/eyedeekay/firefox.profile.i2p/releases/download/current/install-i2pbrowser.exe)
     and run it.
 If Firefox was not detected in the default location, then you